MrWillTurner/williams_blog/content/post/Create a remote and automated installation of XCP-ng.md

 - For PXE you need :
 	- A DHCP server that will tell the client computer where the PXE server is
-	- A TFTP server to give the bootable image to the client machine (the grub) and host the installation files And for the answerfile you need a HTTP server to host it.
+	- A TFTP server to give the bootable image to the client machine (the grub) and host the installation files
+- For the answerfile you need:
+ 	- A HTTP server to host the file.

 For all these servers/services, I  created a VM using Vagrant, Vmware workstation and  Ansible to configure the servers on the VM.

-The full project is accessible GitHub [here][https://github.com/MrWillTurner/pxe-xcp-ng]
+The full project is accessible GitHub [here](https://github.com/MrWillTurner/pxe-xcp-ng)
 # Requirements

 For this project, I needed to install the following programs: